This post was originally published on July 29, 2016.

 Summer is coming to a close, which means it’s time for college students to move back to school.

-For students, especially those who live far away (almost 30% travel over 100 miles), a self-storage unit can help reduce clutter at home and serve as a convenient and cost-effective storage option.
+For students, especially those who live far away (in 2016, 5,609 Ohio residents left for school in other states), a self-storage unit can help reduce clutter at home and serve as a convenient and cost-effective storage option.
 Units vary in size and are a great way to keep belongings safe without having to transport them long distances.

 Below, we provide tips on what college students should bring back to school and store in self storage this upcoming school year.

 Many students choose to store items they don’t use during the summer or over breaks to avoid the hassle of moving belongings.
 Self-storage units provide college students a safe place to keep their possessions while they’re away.